Position

 Qualifications

-• High school diploma or equivalent required; bachelor's degree in business, real estate, or a related field preferred.
+• High school diploma or equivalent required; bachelor's degree in business, real estate, or related field preferred.

 Is becoming a Leasing Specialist a good career path?